Internship in Vietnam

 ISA strives to place students in internships that directly relate to their course of study, thus ensuring the quality and academic relevance.
 Placements are based on student skills, interests, and professional goals as well as the project needs and work cycles of internship sponsors.
 The companies and organizations selected as internship sites are carefully monitored by site visits and student assessment.

 Ho Chi Minh City's personality is found in its unique dichotomy, as it is the perfect blend of traditional and modern.
 The city boasts everything from fine dining to street food, upscale hotels to inexpensive guesthouses, and premium shopping centers to the cheapest of markets.
 Ornate pagodas and temples can often be seen right around the corner from large, modern skyscrapers.
 The streets are bustling, the people are friendly, and the coffee is strong.
-Between its rich culture, economic importance, and deep history, interning in Ho Chi Minh City is sure to give you an educational and eye-opening experience abroad that will leave a lasting impact.
+Between its rich culture, economic importance, and deep history, studying in Ho Chi Minh City is sure to give you an educational and eye-opening experience abroad that will leave a lasting impact.

-In addition to interning, students will take ISA’s Global Internship Course, which is taught in an online learning environment alongside the 8-week, full-time internship.
+In addition to interning, students will take ISA’s Global Internship Course (.pdf), which is taught in an online learning environment alongside the 8-week, full-time internship.
 Participation in the integrated academic seminar is mandatory for all participants.
 It is designed to prepare students for leadership in a globally interdependent and culturally diverse workforce.
 Credit has been pre-approved to transfer to KU in the following ways and will post to each student’s KU transcript after the conclusion of the program.

 Please Note: Some academic departments offer departmental internship credit not listed below so students are encouraged to check with their department about credit options.
 Past students have received internship credit through ACCT, ADS, EVRN, FMS, HNRS, HSES, SPLH, etc.

-- LA&S 490 – Internship Exploration (5 credits) Open to students of any major and level.Fulfills KU Core Goal 6.1 Integration and Creativity.
+• LA&S 490 – Internship Exploration (5 credits) Open to students of any major and level.Fulfills KU Core Goal 6.1 Integration and Creativity.

-- GIST 495 – Global Internship (3 credits) Open to students of any major and level.
+• GIST 495 (3 credits) + GIST 495 (3 credits) – Global Internship (6 credits total) Open to students of any major and level.

 Intern accommodation will be a comfortable and model apartment in the center of the city.
 Interns typically have their own rooms in an apartment shared with other interns/international students.
 The apartment includes a living area, bathroom and equipped kitchen.
-Intern will receive an apartment description prior to their departure to Ho Chi Minh.
+Interns will receive an apartment description prior to their departure to Ho Chi Minh.

 ISA Internships are available to current students who are 18 years of age or older, have a minimum cumulative GPA of 2.5, and are proficient in English.
 Internships can also be arranged in Vietnamese for students who are proficient.